sebres/tclclockmod/README.md

 it, and selling it either in whole or in part.
 See the "license.terms" file in the top-level distribution directory for complete information.

+Now this clock-engine is a part of Tcl 8.7 / 9.0.

 How to compile ?
 ----------------